theshyhat/godot_first_game/docs/notes001_first_commit.md

 	else:
 		return

+    # move the player position based on their current cell, modified by the move direction
 	var next := player_cell + move
+    # the clamp function restricts values to a certain range, i.e., the bounds of the game grid
 	next.x = clamp(next.x, 0, GRID_W - 1)
 	next.y = clamp(next.y, 0, GRID_H - 1)

+    # if the move didn't actually move the player (if it bumped up against a grid boundary), then don't redraw the screen
 	if next != player_cell:
 		player_cell = next
 		queue_redraw()